undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Mikulov (German: Nikolsburg) is a town of about 7,600 people in South Moravia, on the Austrian border 18 kilometres northwest of Břeclav and 42 km south of Brno.
-It sits in the Pálava limestone hills above the Lower Morava Valley, with the Pálava Protected Landscape Area (UNESCO Biosphere Reserve since 2003) forming the natural backdrop.
-The historic centre is protected as an urban monument reservation; the town castle (originally Romanesque, rebuilt Renaissance, then Baroque after a 1719 fire) stands over the town and houses the Regional Museum.
+Above it all rise the Pálava limestone hills, the Protected Landscape Area overlooking the Lower Morava Valley, a UNESCO Biosphere Reserve since 2003: limestone karst, vineyards, and the only Czech population of European mouflon.
+The historic centre below is protected as an urban monument reservation, and the town castle (originally Romanesque, rebuilt Renaissance, then Baroque after a 1719 fire) stands over the town and houses the Regional Museum.

 When to go